 CNAME-based delegation is when a domain owner creates several CNAMEs that point back to your own domain.
-In contrast with full sub-domain delegation, individual services are delegated by each CNAME.
+In contrast with full subdomain delegation, individual services are delegated by each CNAME.
 By doing so, any DNS-based questions regarding any CNAME will be referred to your own domain for resolution.
-Additional explanations and examples of using CNAMEs to perform delegation:
+Here are some additional explanations and examples of using CNAMEs to perform delegation:

-- Mailchimp’s blog about using CNAMEs for custom Return-Path addresses
+- Mandrill – Using CNAMEs for custom Return-Path addresses

 Utilizing CNAME-based delegations is as simple as sending email as you usually do, except you’ll be able to:

 - Send email using the domain owner/customer’s top-level domain in email From: headers.
 The CNAMEs provide DMARC-compliant authentication using SPF and DKIM when DMARC’s default “alignment mode” of “relaxed” is used.

 - Send and receive email using the CNAMEs by using CNAMEs in RFC5321.MailFrom addresses (also known as bounce/return-path/envelope addresses) and by accepting CNAME-addressed email through your existing email infrastructure (so that people on the internet can send email that is destined for the CNAME-addressed domain).

 - By directly managing the CNAME’d subdomain, you can publish and maintain a concise and accurate SPF record for the subdomain that only authorizes servers that you control.
 You will avoid having to deal with other people’s SPF records and the resulting confusion.